maptiler/leaflet-samples/README.md

 ![MapTiler - Maps for developers](https://raw.githubusercontent.com/maptiler/.github/main/profile/assets/maptiler.jpg)

-Please check the updated MapTiler [Leaflet examples](https://docs.maptiler.com/leaflet/examples).
-There are more than 20 examples of how to create maps with Leaflet.
+Please check the updated MapTiler [Leaflet examples](https://docs.maptiler.com/leaflet/examples) on how to create maps with Leaflet.

 Some of the Leaflet JS examples: